orndor/aws-s2s-vpn-config/README.md

 Step 1.
 Create the Customer Gateway.

-Enter a name for the Customer Gateway (no spaces): TestCGW Enter your BGP ASN: 65000
+Enter a name for the Customer Gateway: TestCGW
-Enter your public IP address: 4.3.2.1
+Enter your BGP ASN (If you do not have your own ASN, use a private one [64512-65534]): 65000 Enter your public IP address: 4.3.2.1

 Step 2.
 Create the VPN Gateway and Attach it to a VPC.

-Enter a name for the Vitual Private Gateway (no spaces): TestVPG +-------+----------+--------------+---------------+
+Enter a name for the Vitual Private Gateway: TestVPG +-------+----------+--------------+---------------+
 | Index | VPC Name |    VPC ID    |    VPC CIDR   |
 +-------+----------+--------------+---------------+